kents00/NprEevee/README.md

 #### How to Use

-`Add NPR Shader` Adds NPR material in your materials properties

-( Note : Not automatically adds to your materials properties just do it manually )

-`Add Outline` Adds Outline Material and solidfy modifier to your mesh
+`Add NPR Shader` Adds NPR material in your materials properties `Add Outline` Adds Outline Material and solidfy modifier to your mesh

 ![](https://imgur.com/rhAhITn.png)